gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release introduces an API/DSL for customising the set of artifacts to publish to a Maven repository or an Ivy repository.
 Due to differences in the capabilities of Ivy vs Maven repositories, the DSL is slightly different between IvyPublication and MavenPublication.
-This DSL allows gives a Gradle build complete control over which artifacts are published, and the classifier/extension used to publish them.
+This DSL gives a Gradle build complete control over which artifacts are published, and the classifier/extension used to publish them.

     apply plugin: 'java'
     apply plugin: 'maven-publish'